-If someone other than you or another member of your household is injured on your property as the result of an accident, Voluntary Medical Payment coverage can provide payments for medical costs incurred by the injury victim.
-This coverage is available even if you are not legally liable for the accident.
+If someone other than you or another member of your household is injured on your property as the result of an accident, Voluntary Medical Payment coverage can provide payments for medical costs incurred by the injury victim—whether you’re legally liable or not.

 Voluntary Medical Payments offer a quick, efficient coverage solution to minor medical claims, saving time and money associated with lengthy and complex liability claims.
 Insurers in Ontario offer coverage for Voluntary Medical Payments that typically range between $5,000 – $10,000, and there is no deductible.